 The plant is originally from Algeria, though introduced and becoming naturalized in southern Europe, northern Africa, and North America.

 The herbaceous plant has 1-2 cm long, waxy lance-shaped leaves.
 Up to five vividly red petals make up each blossom, which is beautiful in just about any garden.

 They have stamens with pointed anthers and pollen that is a light blue tint.
 Rubrum, a variety of salmon-coloured flowers, was developed by some breeding programs.

 On the other hand, Bright Eyes has white flowers with red streaks in the center.

 3. Linum Alpinum

-For the plants to blossom again by late October, you can even cut them in the middle of summer.
+For the plants to blossom again by late October, you can cut them in mid-summer.
 They typically have a short life cycle, but if you promote self-seeding, you can enjoy them in the garden for longer.